crufter/squery/README.md

 ---
 Crawl the data, copy it and precompute your views!
 This way you can ask your system high level questions without sacrificing performance, violating service boundaries!

+***Steps involved***:
+	- each entity in your services must provide a way to be crawled (to be specified)
+	- for each entity you must define a schema, most importantly the foreign keys referring to an entity in an other service
+	- the hard part: build a service which can based on a query can precompute a view.
+An example implementation + tooling to help implementation will be done by the author of this project
+	- when the service is ready use this library as a driver to query your data

 In action
 ---